 The American Academy of Pediatrics (AAP) recommends reading to your child starting at birth.
 Studies show the importance of reading at an early age.
 Early development lays the foundation for future learning.
 When reading regularly to young children it helps stimulate brain development.
 Reading out loud to young children will expose them to rich language and encourages them to learn early literacy skills.
 It’s been proven that reading to children at early stages improves language once they enter school age.

 As your child gets older it’s great when they want to read to you.
 One of our bedtime favorites is Goodnight Moon.
 When I put my older son to bed now he tells me he wants to read to me.
-Let your children choose the books.
+Let your children choose books.
 Even before they can read you can give them a choice of two books.
 When children choose their own books to read for pleasure, they enjoy reading more and spend more time doing it.
 Reading then becomes enjoyable and not a task.
 Even if your child says they don’t like to read you just have to find the book that is “just right” for your child.
+The reading packet will help you do just that.
 Reading is always beneficial.

 Reading is always beneficial.